Analysis | Social Security judges must resolve 500 to 700 disputes per year. A watchdog says that might be too many.

 In fiscal 2019, however, 81 percent of the judges met or exceeded the productivity requirement.
 But that percentage has fluctuated widely.
 In 2016, just 38 percent met it.
 Only 18 percent did in 2020, a year affected by coronavirus pandemic restrictions.

-Social Security officials told GAO they “agree conceptually” with the watchdog’s recommendation to periodically review the annual productivity expectation.
+Social Security officials told the GAO they “agree conceptually” with the watchdog’s recommendation to periodically review the annual productivity expectation.
 But, the report said, “SSA officials said they do not formally seek feedback from judges on the expectations.
 However, without feedback or other gauges of pressure, SSA lacks information that could help it appropriately balance timely case processing while maintaining high-quality work and employee morale.”

-ALJ Larry J. Butler’s morale took a hit when he was place on paid administrative leave three years ago as a step toward termination for allegedly failing to meet quota benchmarks.
+ALJ Larry J. Butler’s morale took a hit when he was placed on paid administrative leave three years ago as a step toward termination for allegedly failing to meet quota benchmarks.
 He remains on leave, while being paid $180,000 a year, as he appeals.
 “There were no grounds for putting me on leave,” Butler, of Fort Myers, Fla., complained by phone.
 SSA does not comment on individual personnel matters.

 SSA reprimanded 48 judges for productivity related reasons from fiscal 2008 through 2020, according to the report.
 Two of them were fired.
 Telework restrictions are the primary way the agency disciplines judges who do not meet productivity expectations, even though judges told GAO teleworking can improve productivity.